sipsorcery-org/sipsorcery/src/SIPSorcery.Cli/README.md

 sipsorcery route --from testpattern --to livekit:demo-room --audio-codec opus  # publish into a LiveKit room (creds via --url/--api-key/--api-secret or LIVEKIT_* env) sipsorcery route --from livekit:demo-room --to web --audio-codec opus           # ...and in a SEPARATE process, subscribe to that room and watch it in a browser

+# Bridge: connect two duplex endpoints BOTH ways (full duplex).
+Where route is directional (--from/--to),
+# bridge is symmetric and order-agnostic. v0.1 endpoints: web (a browser mic+speaker page) and agent (an
+# Azure speech-to-text -> LLM -> Azure text-to-speech voice agent).
+See "The bridge verb" below.
+sipsorcery bridge web agent --open    # open a browser and TALK to a voice agent (e.g. Max Headroom)

 # Cloudflare TURN: fetch short lived credentials from the Realtime TURN API and confirm a relay
 # candidate can be allocated.
 Credentials default to the CLOUDFLARE_TURN_KEY_ID and
 # CLOUDFLARE_API_TOKEN environment variables. https://developers.cloudflare.com/realtime/turn/